Photography Policies for General Guests

 - Shoots must occur during Museum’s opening hours.
 After hours shoots will require special permission and additional fees.

-- Preferred photographer must obtain ID badge from reception desk prior to shoot.
+- Photographer must obtain ID badge from reception desk prior to shoot.

 - Access to shoot is limited to the date approved based upon submitted application.